ajperrins/hexo-blog/source/_posts/private-members-in-es5.md

 	- private
 ---

-For my first post, to try out hexo, I'll succinctly show how to defing a private member in a constructor function.
+For my first post, to try out hexo, I'll succinctly show how to define a private member in a constructor function.

 In the sample code below, a consumer creates a new `C` and can only invoke `getCallCount()`